Unidata/LDM/log/simple-logging.md

 <em>path</em>   | File whose pathname is _path_

-Besides managing thread-specific queues of log messages, the LDM logging component also registers a handler for the `HUP` signal.
+Besides managing thread-specific queues of log messages, the LDM logging component also registers a handler for the `USR1` signal.
 If log messages are being written to a regular file (e.g., the LDM log file), then upon receipt of the signal, the LDM logging component will refresh (i.e., close and re-open) its connection to the file.
 This allows the log files to be rotated and purged by an